iamzinzi/pinball/README.rst

 Configure Pinball
 ~~~~~~~~~~~~~~~~~
 In order to start Pinball, user needs to provide a pinball configuration file.
-A sample pinball configuraiton can be retrived at here_.
+A sample pinball configuration can be retrived at here_.

 .. _here: https://github.com/pinterest/pinball/blob/master/pinball/config/default.yaml